myCMTN Apply

 Intake Location

-This program is geared towards potential students who have an interest in working within the kindergarten to high school education system.
-An interest in working with people who have learning exceptionalities and challenges, working independently in one on one situations, and working collaboratively within a team setting are also important areas of interest for potential students.
+This program is geared towards potential learners who have an interest in working within the kindergarten to high school education system.
+An interest in working with children and youth who have learning exceptionalities and challenges, working independently in one-on-one situations, and working collaboratively within a team setting are also important areas of interest for potential learners.

 TERM 1